 Voter Registration and Education

-One of the best ways for individual voices to be heard is through participation in the electoral process.
+One of the best ways for your voice to be heard is through participation in the electoral process.
 You can amplify your voice and the voice of all people living in poverty when you vote.
 Stay active, be heard, and take action through voting!

 Local Elections Matter!